Opinion | As a third covid-19 wave rises, Trump dawdles and Republicans hide

 The third wave of covid-19 is here, and the numbers are truly grim.
 The first wave peaked in April with about 34,000 new cases per day; the second wave crested in July at roughly 76,500 new cases per day.
 Saturday alone saw more than 167,000 new cases.
 Forty-nine states have seen new case rates rise in the past week; half of states have seen a jump of 34 percent or more in that time.
-Hospitalizations.
 And though treatments have become more effective since the grim days of spring, we have no idea how high death totals will spike in the coming weeks as this wave runs its course.

 At the root of this third wave is public fatigue: Americans are weary of staying indoors and away from one another.
 The Post reports that public health officials are increasingly tracing outbreaks to “small, private social gatherings” — as opposed to the nursing homes, dangerous workplaces or crowded social venues that defined earlier outbreaks.
 And with savings tapped out and government support dried up, more businesses that closed during previous outbreaks are likely to try to stay open and attract customers, despite the risks.